Blog \

 Michael Gulmann

 Your flight to Phoenix leaves in six hours.
-You pull up a booking site, type the same airport codes you typed two weeks ago, dig through your email to find your AAdvantage number, paste it into the loyalty field, and then open a separate tab to double-check your company's per diem limit.
-Fifteen minutes later, you've booked a trip you could describe in one sentence with a booking automation bot.
+You open a booking site, type the same airport codes you typed two weeks ago, dig through email for your AAdvantage number, paste it into the loyalty field, then open a second tab to check your company's per diem cap.
+Fifteen minutes later, you've booked a trip you could've described in one sentence.

-What Booking Automation Bots Actually Do
+What a Booking Automation Bot Actually Does

 Traditional booking (Expedia, Google Flights):